Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You rais an earthen mound from an area of loose earth you can see within range.
 The mound is 1 *(1.5m)* high, 2 *(3m)* wide, and up to 6 *(9m)* long.
 The area becomes difficult terrain and provides half cover against ranged attacks.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, you can create an additional mound within range for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, you can create an additional mound within range for each slot level above 2.
 - **Classes**: Artificer, Cleric, Druid, Paladin, Ranger *(Source: CS)*